ruby-grape/grape/UPGRADING.md

 ### Upgrading to >= 0.18.1

-#### Aligned and clarified callback behavior of 405 handler and built-in OPTIONS handler
+#### Removed param processing from built-in OPTIONS handler

-When a request is made to a resource using an undefined method (HTTP 405) or a request is made to the built-in `OPTIONS` handler, only the `before` callbacks associated with the resource will be run.
-Other callbacks (`before_validation`, `after_validation`, `after`) and parameter validations will be skipped.
+When a request is made to the built-in `OPTIONS` handler, only the `before` and `after` callbacks associated with the resource will be run.
+The `before_validation` and `after_validation` callbacks and parameter validations will be skipped.

 ### Upgrading to >= 0.17.0